Aira and Gretchen think they are safe with the dryads until woodcutters fell the forest

 ‘Indeed I am.
 I like the peace of the forest,’ Aira said, tossing back her golden hair and reaching for her basket, which hung suspended on a branch.

 ‘Hmm, it’s a quiet place.
 Time passes in the changing weather and yet gentler rhythm of the seasons.
 I’ve enjoyed nearly sixty years growing in this spot,’ the dryad said, rubbing the thick crust of lichen over her fissured forehead.
 ‘But you brownies are made for lives with more bustle and adventure.
 Don’t you wish you’d gone with King Boroden on his journey to defeat the kraken?’

-‘Of couse I do, but he wouldn’t let me go because he feared for my safety on the dangerous quest.
-I wanted to stay with him because he’s been my best friend since we were children.’
+‘Of course I do.
+He’s been my best friend since we were children.’
 She tucked her hair behind her ear and, after a second, stood taller, facing the dryad.
-‘I knew that he had to lead his brownie warriors to reclaim the kingdom of Velmoran from the evil kraken, but that didn’t make it any easier.
+‘I knew that he had to lead his brownie warriors to reclaim the kingdom of Velmoran from Krysila the kraken, but that didn’t make it any easier.
 He told me he loved me the day he left.’

-Warmth fluttered in her heart as she recalled how he left his pack behind on purpose so that he might return to find her alone and admit his feelings without the moment being interrupted by his travelling companions.
+Warmth fluttered in her heart as she recalled how he left his knapsack behind on purpose so that he might return to find her alone and admit his feelings without the moment being interrupted by his travelling companions.
 For years, she longed to hear him say he shared her feelings, only now the happy memory was entwined with pain.
-Perhaps she might never see him again.
+Perhaps she might never see him again…

-Glancing at the silvery bark of the dryad’s face furrowed in sympathy, Aira shook her head.
+Glancing at the dryad’s face furrowed in sympathy, Aira shook her head.
 ‘There’s no point wishing things were otherwise.
 Boroden thought only of our safety when he insisted that Gretchen and I remain here.
 He travels a dangerous route… Sometimes, I worry my prayers might not be enough to protect him.’

 ‘Boroden has courage and right on his side.
 He’ll win Velmoran back, then you’ll live many happy years with him there.’